-Use of vaginal dilators (vaginal trainers) is helpful to restore vaginal width, depth, and elasticity to allow for sexual activity, tampon use, medical exam, or other needs.
-This remedy for endometriosis includes the use of vaginal dilators while learning to relax the pelvic floor muscles.
+Use of medical dilators (vaginal trainers) is helpful to restore vaginal width, depth, and elasticity to allow for sexual activity, tampon use, medical exam, or other needs.

 To decrease pain with vaginal penetration it is important to be consistent and establish a routine practice.